 The Grip lock padding technology gives you a silicone rubber beading on the palm of the glove.
 It provides you with a high traction surface that will give you extra gripping power on the bar.
 The Contraband ladies workout gloves have a very soft interior, which allows you to hold on for longer.
 The material used on these pink workout gloves can direct sweat away from the skin, preventing sweat-related hand slippage.
 This product comes with a 12-month manufacturer’s warranty.

-"Contraband Pink Label" is one of the best workout gloves on our list!
+"Contraband Pink Label" gloves are one of the best women's weight lifting gloves.

 4. Gold's Gym Classic

 Gold’s Gym logo

 The Gold’s Gym workout gloves provide you with a pair of half finger gloves that are ergonomically enhanced to provide a superior fit and a stronger grip.Read more

 The Amara Suede palms ensure that you get the most comfortable grip possible without too much cushioning that impedes your hand closing ability.
 A hook and loop adjustment allows you to get the perfect fit for your needs.
 Gold’s Gym workout gloves are jet black and feature the famous Gold’s logo on the enclosure tab.
 Knowing that Gold’s Gym has put their name to this glove can give you the confidence that it is a high-quality product.
 These durable workout gloves are ideal for all of your Crossfit moves, including pull-ups and chin-ups.

 "Gold's Gym Classic" is one of the best gym gloves.